SamShowalter/CAMeLeon/README.md

 **TLDR**: The best way to run a full pipeline is with `framework=torch`.
 If you use `tf2` (tensorflow eager execution), you will likely experience a memory leak in Ray's rollout workers than may crash your system eventually.
 Plan checkpoints accordingly.
 Under the same conditions, there is no memory leak with a tf1 model, but tf1 rollout performance is over 10x slower than tf2 agents due to needing to run the entire session graph nest for each saved rollout output from the model separately.
 Moreover, we have not yet found an effective way to automatically port a TF1 checkpoint into TF2.

 ### Training:
 - Due to a [known bug](https://github.com/ray-project/ray/issues/16715) in the most recent RLlib release, training agents with `framework=torch` is broken.
 The bug is in triage and hopefully will be fixed soon.
 Cameleon creators have added a patch by which torch policies may be used, but the patch is somewhat machine dependent and not robust.
 Reach out to the creators if you experience bugs.
 UPDATE: This bug has been fixed but has not yet been included in a stable release of RLlib.
+Reach out of you have issues.
 - Training with tf2 and eager execution will cause a memory leak during training.
 The CPU RAM will progressively swell amongst all the workers during training and eventually terminate.
 This issue has been seen some before with RLlib, but there is no clear identification of the issue or when / if it will be fixed.
 A Cameleon-specific patch is also being explored.
 - Although not a Cameleon issue per se, RLlib's model-based algorithms do not support discrete action spaces and are therefore not yet supported with Cameleon.